meiyouqing/link-album/README.md

 ## Intro & motivation

-**Linkwarden is a self-hosted, open-source collaborative bookmark manager to collect, organize and archive webpages.**
+**Link Album is a self-hosted, open-source collaborative bookmark manager to collect, organize and archive webpages.**

-The objective is to organize useful webpages and articles you find across the web in one place, and since useful webpages can go away (see the inevitability of [Link Rot](https://www.howtogeek.com/786227/what-is-link-rot-and-how-does-it-threaten-the-web/)), Linkwarden also saves a copy of each webpage as a Screenshot and PDF, ensuring accessibility even if the original content is no longer available.
+The objective is to organize useful webpages and articles you find across the web in one place, and since useful webpages can go away (see the inevitability of [Link Rot](https://www.howtogeek.com/786227/what-is-link-rot-and-how-does-it-threaten-the-web/)), Link Album also saves a copy of each webpage as a Screenshot and PDF, ensuring accessibility even if the original content is no longer available.

-Additionally, Linkwarden is designed with collaboration in mind, sharing links with the public and/or allowing multiple users to work together seamlessly.
+Additionally, Link Album is designed with collaboration in mind, sharing links with the public and/or allowing multiple users to work together seamlessly.

 > [!TIP]
-> Our official [Cloud](https://linkwarden.app/#pricing) offering provides the simplest way to begin using Linkwarden and it's the preferred choice for many due to its time-saving benefits. <br> Your subscription supports our hosting infrastructure and ongoing development. <br> Alternatively, if you prefer self-hosting Linkwarden, you can do so by following our [Installation documentation](https://docs.linkwarden.app/self-hosting/installation).
+> Our official [Cloud](https://linkwarden.app/#pricing) offering provides the simplest way to begin using Link Album and it's the preferred choice for many due to its time-saving benefits. <br> Your subscription supports our hosting infrastructure and ongoing development. <br> Alternatively, if you prefer self-hosting Link Album, you can do so by following our [Installation documentation](https://docs.linkwarden.app/self-hosting/installation).

 <img src="./assets/dashboard.png" />